phantasma-io/SuperBot/README.md

  Image Trigger Modifier | Meaning
 ---------|----------
- 0 | Checks if the data sent by the user is an image within a specified size (up to a maximum of 20MB due to telegram limitations)
+ 0 | Checks if the data sent by the user is an image within a specified size (note to users: telegram only supports images up to 20MB)

 ### Trigger Groups and Sub-groups